JvanKatwijk/dab-cmdline/README.md

 An example of a full specification of the command line is

 	./linux/dab-cmdline -M 1 -B "BAND III" -C 12C -P "Radio 4" -G 80 -A default
+The program - when started - will try to identify a DAB datastream in the selected channel.
+If a valid DAB datastream is found, the names of the programs in the ensemble will be printed.
+If - after a given amount of time - no ensemble could be found, execution will halt.

 Command line parameters for the Python3 version
 ---------------------------------------------------------------------------------------------------